Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 Personal Injury claims that arise from rear-end auto accidents in Florida fall under a theory of negligence.
 In order to prove negligence, a claimant, the person bringing the lawsuit, must prove all the elements needed to show that a person was negligent.
 One of the elements that must be shown in order to prove that a person was negligent is that the accused, Breached a Duty of Care, which was owed to the claimant.
 This ultimately boils down to a defendant not being careful.
 This is often referred to as a violation of an owed duty.

 Once it is determined that a driver in a rear-end accident had an owed duty to an injured party, it must then be demonstrated that there was a failure by that person to meet that standard of care.
 The way that you can figure out if a person used sufficient care, is to compare that driver’s actions against the actions which are expected of another ‘reasonable prudent driver’.
-What a court will look to is, did the person drive their vehicle in a manner consistent with how we objectively view a driver should, given identical or closely resembling circumstances.
+What a court will look to is, did the person drove their vehicle in a manner consistent with how we objectively view a driver, given identical or closely resembling circumstances.

 If it can be said that the actions of the driver fall below what is expected of a ‘reasonable driver’, then that driver has Breached the Duty of Care owed to all parties injured in a rear-end auto accident.
 Many things can contribute to a driver breaching a duty of care.
 Some of those things include: